guihome-diaz/training/docker/docker_training.md

    vim ./exercices/section3/Dockerfile
    ```

-   It must contains the following structure:
+   It must contain the following structure:
    ```docker
    # Use an existing image as a base
    FROM alpine